 Enjoy this look back – there’s still much more to come!

-The TD Charitable Foundation has now donated $570,000 to Maine charities over the 20-year history of the TD Beach to Beacon 10k Road Race.
+With its donation to Let’s Go!, the TD Charitable Foundation has now donated $600,000 to Maine charities over the 20-year history of the TD Beach to Beacon 10k Road Race.